How much money will Caitlin Clark make as a rookie in the WNBA?

 Finally, there’s a $500,000 bonus split between the two Commissioner’s Cup teams, as well as a $500,000 playoff pool.

-This article originally appeared on Indianapolis Star: How much money will Caitlin Clark contract pay as WNBA rookie?
+This article originally appeared on Indianapolis Star: Caitlin Clark salary, endorsements, other income as WNBA rookie